Evolution of Browser Games: Flash to HTML5 Timeline

 Key Features

-• • Seamless PC to Mobile crossplay
+• • Cross-play between PC and Mobile [at launch**]

 • • One-tap Google/Apple login